 Get Free Help From the Almanac

 Beginners, we’d suggest trying out our online garden planning tool.
 We’ve done a LOT of the research for you.
-For example, you can draw your garden plan on the computer, drop in your preferred vegetables, and the tool figures out the proper spacing for each type of crop!
+For example, you can draw your garden plan on the computer and drop in your preferred vegetables, and the tool figures out the proper spacing for each type of crop!
 This way, you don’t waste seed or crowd your plants.
 Also, the Garden Planner automatically pulls in the frost dates for your specific location!

 Plus, you’ll see many free garden plans for inspiration!
-Over time, you’ll see that this tool also provides “crop rotation” so that if you plan a second season, you properly re-position your plants to avoid pests and disease.
+Over time, you’ll see that this tool also provides “crop rotation” so that if you plan a second season, you can properly re-position your plants to avoid pests and disease.

 Photo: Almanac Garden Planner.
 Earth’s most popular tool for planning your garden.
 Try it free for 7 days.